Bank of America Overdraft Fees: What To Know in 2026

 Bank of America Allows You To Determine Your Overdraft Options

-If you have a Bank of America Advantage Plus Banking® or Advantage Relationship Banking® account, you can select between two overdraft options that can help you minimize overdraft fees.
+If you have a Bank of America Advantage Plus Banking® or Advantage Relationship Banking® account, you can choose between two overdraft settings:

-The best way to avoid unnecessary fees is to monitor your account balance and keep enough money to pay outstanding items.
+The Decline All option is your safest bet if you’re worried about overdrafts.
+Either way, the best way to avoid unnecessary fees is to monitor your account balance and keep enough money to pay outstanding items.
 Knowing what upcoming charges will hit your account makes you less likely to encounter problems.

 FAQ